How Much Money Can You Make Flipping a House?

 Even if you get everything right, there are also overhead costs.
 Typically, the most significant overhead expense is marketing for deals.
 Finding inventory requires a budget, excellent strategy, and time.
 Remember, people don’t just give houses away.
 In addition to marketing, there is accounting, liability insurance, online subscriptions, and any other costs that come with operating a business.

 It is certainly possible to make a good income and create wealth from flipping houses.
 It is, however, like any other business.
 You have to find inventory, add value to that inventory, and pay the costs of selling it.
 Unless you have established lead sources and extraordinary systems, expect to pay at least half your gross profits in overhead costs.

-If you want to start making money flipping houses, consider joining the New Again Houses family!
-With our program, you can own your own New Again Houses franchise and make money flipping houses.
-You’ll benefit from our online marketing funnel systems and you’ll always have a steady stream of qualified leads.
+If you want to start making money flipping houses, consider joining the New Again Houses® family!
+With our program, you can own your own New Again Houses® franchise and make money flipping houses.
+You’ll benefit from our Mastersuite Technology, Flip Simulator, and New Again Ecosystem, and you’ll always have a steady stream of qualified leads from our Lead Launchpad.
+You can also have access to capital through our partners at Alta Capital Management.
 If you’d like to learn more, get in touch with us!